paulmillr/chokidar/README.md

 Available events: `add`, `addDir`, `change`, `unlink`, `unlinkDir`, `ready`, `raw`, `error`.
 Additionally `all` is available which gets emitted with the underlying event name and path for every event other than `ready`, `raw`, and `error`.
+* `.unwatch(path /paths)`: Stop watching files, directories, or glob patterns.
+Takes an array of strings or just one string.
 * `.close()`: Removes all listeners from watched files.

 ## License